Vanda tessellata 'Kanchana Deift Blue'

 Remove yellow or dying leaves, and elapsed flowers to encourage better-growing conditions.
 While pruning, always use clean scissors or shears to reduce the chance of bacterial and fungal diseases.
 Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.
 Cut and separate any rotten roots that are located at the base of the plant to improve the overall appearance; if there are excessive rotten roots, scroll up to 'Common Issues' for more information.

 Seed Propagation (Very Difficult) - Obtaining and sowing of seeds is both problematic and near-impossible without the correct equipment.
 Sow on a seaweed-based agar in an enclosed transparent tub on some bottom-heat (25℃, 77℉).
 Do not open the container until the seedlings are around two inches in height with adequate roots.
-Pour water into the agar to loosen it off the roots, and pot them up into 5cm (2 inches) pots with a mixture of Orchid Bark and 'houseplant' compost.
+Pour water into the agar to loosen it off the roots, and pot them up into 5cm (2 inches) pots with Orchid Bark.
 Maintain high humidity and bright indirect light to alleviate the severity of environmental shock, which can be achieved using a pebble tray.
 Follow the care requirements mentioned at the top.

 Vanda Orchids can flower up to two or three times a year, with each show lasting several months.
 Usually, they'll naturally flower in the parameters of late autumn to early spring, with enhanced chances of a bloom originating from a cooled dormancy period in the winter.